 For certain parking lots, having customers pay at the building can have benefits.
 But this really only works if you own and run the lot as well as some attraction right nearby.

-For example, sometimes zoos, aquariums, and theaters will have people pay their parking fee at the booth.
+For example, sometimes zoos, aquariums, and theaters will have people pay their parking fee at the parking garage booth.
 This can be on the “honor system”, where you trust people to say how many cars their group arrived in and then pay the fee.
-Other times the car is given a parking ticket by a human or machine when they enter, and they must take the ticket to a ticket booth near the building, pay the parking fee, and have it validated, then show the validated parking ticket to exit the lot.
+Other times the car stops at a parking garage booth and is given a parking ticket by a human or machine when they enter, and they must take the ticket to a ticket booth near the building, pay the parking fee, and have it validated, then show the validated parking ticket to exit the lot.

 The advantages here are that you can have the same staff selling event tickets and collecting parking fees, minimizing staff.
 But there are many disadvantages, including: